AlecRust/dotfiles/README.md

 1. Modify macOS settings

-    - In Finder sidebar enable `alec` and `Alec's MacBook`, disable Tags and add `~/projects` to Favorites
+    - In Finder sidebar enable home directory and device name item, disable Tags and add `~/projects` to Favorites
     - Map <kbd>⇪</kbd> key to <kbd>Ctrl</kbd> at `Keyboard > Keyboard Shortcuts > Modifier Keys`
-    - Disable "Add period with double-space" at `Keyboard > Text Input > Input Sources`
+    - Disable "Add full stop with double-space" at `Keyboard > Text Input > Input Sources`
     - Enable "Show Percentage" in `Control Centre` settings
     - Enable "Remote Login" in `Sharing` for SSH access
     - Search for and add printer in "Printers & Scanners"